SansPapyrus683/usaco-solutions/README.md

 also, some of them don't actually work
 so if you were looking to leech off me, too bad
 the problem is always that they run too slow
 also, yes ik that the convention is snake_case for python, but idrc, it was too late when i learned about that
+and yes some of the names are weird while others are normal